harfangk/harfangk.github.io/_posts/2017-02-09-create-minimal-elixir-web-app-and-deploy-to-heroku.md

 end
 {% endhightlight %}

-Just some Regex for validation and nothing interesting here.
+Nothing interesting here - just some Regex and DateTime functions.
 Let's look at how we connect the HTTP routes with domain logic.
 Open `lib/timeconverter/router.ex` and change the route functions.

 {% highlight elixir %}
 defmodule Timeconverter.Router do